ByHeads/bcadmin/README.md

 ## 🌟 Getting started

 Install using one of the scripts above, or by downloading binaries from the [latest release page](https://github.com/ByHeads/bcadmin/releases/latest).
+For Windows, check for the `.exe` or `.msi` installers.

 On first launch, you'll be asked to add a connection to a Broadcaster instance.
 You need: